-These Pillar 3 disclosures only focus on those risk and exposure types relevant to Alcentra.
+These Pillar 3 disclosures focus only on those risk and exposure types required to be disclosed by the Company at the disclosure date.

-Alcentra includes both quantitative and qualitative disclosures to show the relevant information and describe its approach to capital management, its capital resources and an analysis of its credit risk exposures.
+The Company includes both quantitative and qualitative disclosures to show the relevant information and describe its approach to capital management, its capital resources and an analysis of its credit risk exposures.
 The disclosures also include, where appropriate, comparative figures for the prior year and an analysis of the more significant movements to provide greater insight into its approach to risk management.